BIDS/2017-01-12-ucb/lessons/git/index.md

     # Changes to be committed:
     #   (use "git rm --cached <file>..." to unstage)
     #
-    #	new file:   script.py
+    #	new file:   script.R
     #

-Now we have the new file `script.py` in our staging area.
+Now we have the new file `script.R` in our staging area.
 If we wanted to, we could add other files, or make other changes, and add them all to the staging area as well.
 Remember, the staging area is a way of collecting any number of changes that you'd like to commit to the repository all at once.

 A logical question at this point is why git bothers to have a staging area at all --- why don't you just commit everything that's changed all at once to the repository?
 This boils down to a question of workflow.
 It is often the case that you'll make a bunch of changes to a bunch of files (possibly screwing up all sorts of things), but you don't necessarily want to add all of these permanently to the repository all at once.
 You may want to add them a few at a time, so as to better keep track of their history.
 Or you may not want to add some of them at all.
 The staging area basically helps you organize all of the changes that you've made into commits that you add to your repo, one by one, in some logical fashion that will be useful to you later on.